microsoft/dotnet/Documentation/compatibility/wpf-PackageDigitalSignatureManager.DefaultHashAlgorithm-is-now-SHA256.md

 - [ ] Build-time break

 ### Recommended Action
-A developer who wants to utilize this change while targeting a framework version below .NET 4.7.1 or a developer who requires the previous functionality while targeting .NET 4.7.1 or greater can set the following AppContext flag appropriately.
+A developer who wants to utilize this change while targeting a framework version below .NET Framework 4.7.1 or a developer who requires the previous functionality while targeting .NET Framework 4.7.1 or greater can set the following AppContext flag appropriately.
 A value of true will result in SHA1 being used as the default algorithm; false results in SHA256.

 ```xml